Facebook

 Context

-The dataset tabulates the New Jersey population by age.
-The dataset can be utilized to understand the age distribution and demographics of New Jersey.
+The dataset tabulates the population of New Jersey by race.
+It includes the population of New Jersey across racial categories (excluding ethnicity) as identified by the Census Bureau.
+The dataset can be utilized to understand the population distribution of New Jersey across relevant racial categories.

 Good to know